 Funding and backers

-xAI's funding history before the SpaceX merger included an initial seed round in 2023, a Series B at a $24 billion valuation in May 2024 raising $6 billion, additional rounds through 2024 and 2025 expanding the valuation to $40 billion and beyond, and a $20 billion round at a $230 billion pre-merger valuation in January 2026.
+xAI's funding history before the SpaceX merger included an initial seed round in 2023 (amount undisclosed); a Series B at a $24 billion valuation in May 2024 raising $6 billion; a Series C at approximately a $50 billion valuation in December 2024 raising approximately $6 billion; an equity raise in September 2025 of approximately $10 billion at a $200 billion valuation; and a Series E at a $230 billion pre-merger valuation in January 2026 raising $20 billion.
+Alongside the equity rounds, Morgan Stanley arranged a $5 billion debt facility supporting the Colossus build-out.

 Investors in the January 2026 round included NVIDIA, Cisco Investments, Tesla (which contributed approximately $2 billion), Valor Equity Partners, Stepstone Group, Fidelity, Qatar Investment Authority, MGX (Abu Dhabi), and Baron Capital Group.
 Cumulative private funding before the SpaceX merger was approximately $50 billion.